 Bachelor of Arts: Music Education

-This program combines two of Concordia’s strengths: music and education.
+This program combines two of Concordia University Chicago's strengths: music and education.
 We recognize the value of music in the lives of all students, providing quality programs, faculty and ensembles that exceed those of many other universities of comparable size.
-Our education program dates back to 1864, when Concordia was founded as Addison Teachers Seminary.

 General Course Information